HudsonLima/Product-API/README.md

 Product API

 ## Description
 A ASP.NET Core 2.1 Web Api project with DDD.
-The Product API supports the management of products and it`s brands
+The Product API supports the management of products and it`s brands.
+The Api Documentation was described using [Swagger](https://swagger.io/)

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)